swc-kdzekov/rss-analyzer/README.md

 ```
 <br/>

-**It is also possible to use Swagger-UI for interacting with the API!** For that purpose you can use this reference: http://localhost:8080/swagger-ui.html
+**It is also possible to use Swagger-UI for interaction with the API!** For that purpose you can use this reference: http://localhost:8080/swagger-ui.html